validityBase/vbase-py-samples/docs/stamp_alpaca_portfolio.md

 2. **Enable Paper Trading**:
    - Toggle the **Enable Paper Trading** option if it’s not enabled by default.
-   - You will receive a starting balance of $100,000 in your paper trading account.
+   - You will receive a starting balance in your paper trading account.

-## 3. Obtain Your API Keys
+## 4. Obtain Your API Keys

    - In the dashboard, go to **Your Account** > **API Keys**.
    - Generate API keys for **paper trading**.
 These include: